Level3-REST/site/doc/profiles/action.md

 ##### `Profile: <http://level3.rest/profiles/action>`

-Action resources are a hypermedia control that trigger a state change.
-They act like buttons to execute an action.
-They do not accept a payload.
-All the action’s identifying information is found in it’s URL.
+An Action resource is a hypermedia control that triggers a state change.
+They act like buttons to execute an action on the server.
+Actions do not accept a payload; the URL contains all the Action’s identifying information.

 ### Discovery